N.J. wildfire arson suspect Joseph Kling appears in court in Ocean County as officials warn of scams

 Kling was arrested days later on arson and aggravated arson charges.
 If convicted, he faces up to 10 years in prison.

-Kling's detention hearing comes as a 17-year-old was also arrested and charged with arson.
+Kling's detention hearing came as a 17-year-old was also arrested and charged with arson.

-Investigators say not only did the two suspects start the fire, but they also lied to police about how it started.
+Investigators said not only did the two suspects start the fire, but they also lied to police about how it started.

 "It's a maturity level.
 You have young kids out there playing with fire," Orange County Chief Fire Marshal Dennis Allen said.
 "The ground is very dry.
 The fuels are readily available.
 There's no dedicated water supply.
 And the kids, when they get done partying, they just leave.
 They don't put the fire out."